 Seventh Interview (on-site)

 The seventh interview began at 1:30pm.
 It was a coding session.
 I was asked to implement a simple string manipulation subroutine that finds common characters in two C strings.
 I could use either C or C++.
-I chose C. I made an off-by-one mistake there - the most common programming mistake in the history of mankind.
+I chose C. I made an off-by-one mistake there.
 The whole interview focused on this one problem.

 Eighth Interview (on-site)

 The last, eight, interview began at 2:15pm.
 It was algorithms and data structures interview.
 The problem presented here was similar to the problem in the 2nd interview.
 Not only was it a problem too large to fit in computer memory but it also was distributed.
-How to sort data that doesn't fit in memory and you've 100 computers to sort it.
+How to sort data that doesn't fit in memory and you've got 100 computers to sort it.
 I had to do all kinds of trickery to solve it.
 The interview was very free-style and we talked back and forth about the problem.
-I arrived at the correct solution near the end of the interview and he said that not many candidates get that far in the solution.
-I was also asked if I knew mapreduce and of course I knew mapreduce as I had read the Google paper.
-This was basically a mapreduce problem.
+I arrived at the correct solution near the end of the interview and he said that not many candidates got that far.
+I was also asked if I knew map-reduce and of course I knew map-reduce as I just had read the Google paper.
+This was a map-reduce problem.

 After the interview the engineer escorted me out to the lobby and I took a cab back to my hotel.

-Overall the Google interviews were super fun.
-I love trivia questions like they ask in interviews.
-The interview questions were technical but not very challenging or difficult.
+Overall, the Google interview was super fun.
+I love trivia questions like this.
+The questions were technical but not very challenging or difficult.